Deep sea: Adaptation to hydrostatic pressure

 In relations to protein substitution, specific osmolytes were found to be abundant in deep sea fish under high hydrostatic pressure.
-For certain chondrichtyans, it was found that Trimethylamine N-oxide (TMAO) increased with depth, replacing other osmolytes and urea.
+For certain chondrichthyans, it was found that Trimethylamine N-oxide (TMAO) increased with depth, replacing other osmolytes and urea.
 Due to the ability of TMAO being able to protect proteins from high hydrostatic pressure destabilizing proteins, the osmolyte adjustment serves are an important adaptation for deep sea fish to withstand high hydrostatic pressure.

 Deep-sea organisms possess molecular adaptations to survive and thrive in the deep oceans.
 Mariana hadal snailfish developed modification in the Osteocalcin(burlap) gene, where premature termination of the gene was found.
 Osteocalcin gene regulates bone development and tissue mineralization, and the frameshift mutation seems to have resulted in the open skull and cartilage-based bone formation.
 Due to high hydrostatic pressure in the deep sea, closed skulls that organisms living on the surface develop cannot withstand the enforcing stress.
 Similarly, common bone developments seen in surface vertebrates cannot maintain their structural integrity under constant high pressure.

 Exploration

 It has been suggested that more is known about the Moon than the deepest parts of the ocean.
 This is a common misconception based on a 1953 statement by George E.R.
 Deacon published in the Journal of Navigation, and largely refers to the scarce amount of seafloor bathymetry available at the time.
-The similar idea that more people have stood on the moon than have been to the deepest part of the ocean is likewise problematic.
+The similar idea that more people have stood on the moon than have been to the deepest part of the ocean is likewise problematic and dangerous.

-Still the deep-sea remains one of the least explored regions on planet Earth.
+Still, the deep-sea remains one of the least explored regions on planet Earth.
 Pressures even in the mesopelagic become too great for traditional exploration methods, demanding alternative approaches for deep-sea research.
-Baited camera stations, small manned submersibles, and ROVs (remotely operated vehicles) are three methods utilized to explore the ocean's depths.
+Baited camera stations, small crewed submersibles, and ROVs (remotely operated vehicles) are three methods utilized to explore the ocean's depths.
 Because of the difficulty and cost of exploring this zone, current knowledge is limited.
 Pressure increases at approximately one atmosphere for every 10 meters meaning that some areas of the deep sea can reach pressures of above 1,000 atmospheres.
 This not only makes great depths very difficult to reach without mechanical aids, but also provides a significant difficulty when attempting to study any organisms that may live in these areas as their cell chemistry will be adapted to such vast pressures.